yingyonghui/CommPath/README.md

 In the above network graph, the pie charts represent the activated pathways in the selected  cells (here Endothelial cells) and the scatter points represent the LR pairs of which the receptors are included in the genesets of the linked pathways.
 Colors of scatter points indicate the upstream clusters releasing the corresponding ligands.
 Sizes of pie charts indicate their total in-degree and the proportions indicate the in-degree from different upstream clusters.
 This plot would provide lots of important and detailed information of signaling pathways and the relevant LR interactions along the communication chains.
 To ensure the flexibility and interpretability, CommPath functions provide multiple optional arguments for selecting and limiting pathways and LR pairs to depict.
 ```
-To order and limit pathways by statistics from differential activation tests for pathways
+To select the top 5 significantly upregulated pathways in Endothelial cells
 pdf('pathNet.upstream.Endothelial.top5.pdf',width=6,heigh=6)
 set.seed(1234)
 pathNetPlot(object = tumor.obj, select.ident =  select.ident, plot = "upstream",